TeskaLabs/asab/docs/how-tos/03_rest_api.md

 7. TODO

 8. ASAB microservices consist of two parts: **services** and **handlers**.
-When HTTP request is sent to the web server, the **handler** identifies its type and calls the corresponding **service**.
-The service performs some operations and returns some data back to the handler, which sends it back to the client.
+When HTTP request is sent to the web server, the **handler** identifies the HTTP request type and calls the corresponding **service**.
+The service performs its specified operations and returns data back to the handler, which sends it back to the client.

 Continue with the init file, so that the directory `my_rest_api` will work as a module.